stevetasticsteve/django-lexicon/README.md

 - Pagination doesn't work in main view, htmx request doesn't have pagination info attached.
 - When saving a paradigm a button appears for a split second under the grid.
 - Paradigms and Affixes are currently __all__.
 There needs to be filtering to only allow attaching to the correct POS.
+- Login rendered in paradigm box on detail page when logged out.

 ## UI
 - The header looks off on mobile